director@aviationmuseum.us

 Read More

-SBD-5 Control Surfaces
+SBD Dauntless – Control Surfaces

 Read More

-SBD Dauntless, Wings in Work!
+SBD Dauntless – Wings in the Works!

 Read More

-Fuel Truck Down to the Frame
+Fuel Truck – Down to the Frame!

 2020 seems like so long ago!
-We located a WWII Fuel Truck in Ohio, and we added it to the collection with a plan to make it serviceable for refueling our airplanes.
-We contacted the fine folks at Mil Spec Vehicle Restorations in Belvidere, New Jersey (a beautiful town if you ever get the chance…
+We located a WWII Fuel Truck in Ohio, and we added it to the collection with a plan to make it serviceable for refueling…

 Read More